 on init declare ui_panel $myPanel declare ui_slider $mySlider(0,100) // assigns the slider to $myPanel: set_control_par(get_ui_id($mySlider), $CONTROL_PAR_PARENT_PANEL, get_ui_id($myPanel)) // or in sublinme short syntax: $mySlider -> parent_panel := get_ui_id($myPanel) end on

-NOTE: we can assign each control to one panel only!
+NOTE: we can assign each control to only one panel!
 For a complex ui with sub panels and multiple dependencies read Child Panels (premium content)

 C :: Hiding a panel (and all of its elements)